 It’s common to notice a dip in workforce morale at the start of the year – and this year will likely be no different.
-The pressures of COVID restrictions, tighter finances or even just the fact we’re in the dead of winter can all add up to make employees more susceptible to burnout, stress and poor mental wellbeing.
+The deepening cost-of-living crisis or even just the fact we’re in the dead of winter can all add up to make employees more susceptible to burnout, stress and poor mental wellbeing.

 So, with employee wellbeing and productivity potentially at stake, what can HR do to help their employees during this difficult time?

 Encourage your workforce to set aside some time to catch up with each other on non-work-related matters.
 That will help boost morale and give your homeworking staff some of the social aspects of work they might be missing.

 Also, having casual conversations doesn’t have to be restricted to just one’s own team, either.
 In-person or virtual gatherings between departments can help strengthen workplace relationships, especially if large numbers of your workforce work remotely or off-site.

 – Encourage holiday booking